I-Davey/My-Portfolio/README.md

 3. **Commit and push:** Commit the changes to your local repository and push them to the remote repository on GitHub.
 4. **Configure GitHub Pages:** In the settings of your GitHub repository, navigate to the **GitHub Pages** section and choose the `main` branch as the source for GitHub Pages.
 Save the settings.
 5. **Access the deployed website:** After a few moments, your portfolio website should be accessible at `https://your-username.github.io`.

-## Contributing
-Contributions to the portfolio website are welcome!
-If you find any bugs, have suggestions for improvements, or would like to add new features, please feel free to open an issue or submit a pull request.

-## License
-The portfolio website is open source and available under the [MIT License](LICENSE).
-Feel free to modify and adapt it to suit your needs.